blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

     ]
     ```

-- **Specifying there is an Ordered List of Links** - The Entity Type can also express that its out-going links (of the same type) are ordered
+- **Specifying there is an Ordered List of Links** - The Entity Type can also express that its outgoing links (of the same type) are ordered

   **Example 1**